willnaoosmit/Dumb-ways-to-kill-your-system/README.md

 # Dumb ways to kill your system
-Kill your (or not yours) system with style.
+Kill your (or not) system with style.
 Many ways on many languages to make your system be snapped by thanos itself.

 # Bash